Baqend/restful-jetty/README.md

 A REST Layer on top of Jetty HTTP Connector
 ===========================================

-Thin Layer
+* Thin Layer on top of unmodifized standalone Jetty
-abstraction of content negotation and conversion
+* Abstraction of content negotation and conversion
-REST api specification and routing
+* Declarative REST API specification and routing
+* Route-based request handling
-Route based request handling
+* Support for asynchronous request handling
-support for async request handling error handling and forwarding in responses
+* Error handling and forwarding of errors in responses

+Detailed documentation and examples TBD soon.